 Sessions for the album began on February 10, 1970 at RCA Hollywood.
 Felton Jarvis (Elvis Presley, etc.) was credited as producer, but in reality he rarely attended the sessions, which lasted through late March.
 Jarvis, however, did sign Michael to RCA Records, and Magnetic South became a showcase for Michael's unique blending of country and rock.
 Magnetic South was the first in a trilogy of albums by the First National Band.
 Loose Salute (1970) and Nevada Fighter (1971) would follow.

 Thanks for voting!

 After eight months, I have (finally) closed the Live Almanac poll that asked fans to select their favorite Monkees tour.
-4,167 votes were recorded, and last year's 50th Anniversary Tour has taken the gold.
+Over 1,200 votes were recorded, and last year's 50th Anniversary Tour has taken the gold.
 Thanks to everyone who participated!

 In late November, voting commenced for "The 2016 Coolest Song of the Year 10th Annual Listener's Poll" sponsored by "Little Steven's Underground Garage," a syndicated radio show on SiriusXM.
 (Steven Van Zandt is a musician, producer, songwriter, and longtime member of The E Street Band who placed "Hipster," a cut from The Monkees' latest album, Good Times!, into steady rotation on Underground Garage.)
 It was announced yesterday that the song has taken top honors in the poll!